LCP

 This graph shows the percentage of drinks served in single use cups across both Tandem locations.
 The red line represents the percentage of single use cups used between the beginning of the initiative and March 2020 when we had to pause the use of reusable cups because of Covid.
 The blue line represents the percentage after it was deemed safe to use reusable cups again up to the present.
 We're still not doing quite as well as we were before Covid but overall better than the 70% before we started the initiative.

-2019 - Recycling Grainpro and Ecotact bags
+Recycling Grainpro and Ecotact bags

 Not sure if you know this but any green coffee that is worth a damn is double bagged - burlap with a plastic liner on the inside.
 These plastic liners keep the coffee fresher for longer and are made by many brands - Grainpro, Ecotact and Maxibag just to name a few.
 For the first several years we were in business these bags were not recyclable and all ended up in our dumpster.
 Luckily, Grainpro and Ecotect have started offering direct recycling programs with companies like Terracycle.
 You can read more here and here.
 The liners that do not yet have a recycling program set up are now saved and used as trash bags around the roastery.
 They all get at least one more use.
 Need some bags?
 Reach out!

-2020 - 1% for the Planet member
+1% for the Planet member

 Since 2020 our Anderson St location, where the Roastery and Little T are located, have donated 1% of sales to environmental non profits.
 That's over $100,000 to date.
-Our main 1% non-profit partners thus far have been: Cultivating Community Upstream Bicycle Coalition of Maine The Water Project Carbon 180
+Our main 1% non-profit partners thus far have been:

-2022 - Climate Neutral Certification
+Climate Neutral Certification

 In 2022 our Anderson St campus (the roastery and Little Tandem) became Climate Neutral Certified.
 Certification involves both buying carbon offsets and committing to an annual carbon reduction plan.

-2022 - Compostable Retail Bags
+Compostable Retail Bags

-Route 32 Solar Farm China, Maine
+Route 32 Solar Farm in China, Maine

-2022 - Solar Power
+Solar Power

 In 2022, we began buying almost all of our electricity at all of our locations from a community solar farm in China, Maine through a company called PowerMarket.
 At one point, we had looked into installing solar panels on our buildings but our roofs were not large enough to offset the amount of power we would need to power our businesses.
 Luckily, community solar started to take off in Maine and we were able to accomplish what we were hoping to do.

-2023 - Little T Refill Coffee
+Little T Refill Coffee

 This one was a long time coming.
 You can now bring in any old reusable container and we will fill it with coffee.
 You also get a 20% discount for doing so.
 Thus far we are saving over 100 bags per month.

-Where we are at 2023:
+Where we are at 2024:

 • Most of our shipping boxes are made by a local company Lindenmeyr Munroe and made from 100% recycled content